 Deadline for sending a proposal, with title and abstract: March 15, 2019.
 Program will be announced by April 30, 2019.

 Send proposals or conference registration to:

 Overseas travelers advised to fly into Budapest.
 However, Vienna and Prague can also be an option.
 The train schedule, though, is more complicated than from Budapest.
 For cheap flight inside Europe, the town of Debrecen in Hungary also maintains an international airport.
 The easiest and most comfortable mode of transportation in Europe is by train.
 The passport and custom control is also easier on the train.
-From Hungary, there are trains running between Budapest and Debrecen to the Hungarian Border Crossing in Zahony.
-From there, a local train can bring the traveler over the border to Csop, in the Ukrainian side.
-From the Ukrainian side the center of Uzhhorod is only a short ride.
-On the train station, informational assistance will be provided to the participants.
-There are daily buses from Nyíregyháza in Hungary; from Košice, and Michalovce in Slovakia.
+From Budapest there is a direct train to Uzhhorod (Csop)--just across the Hungarian border.
+On the train station, informational and travel assistance will be provided to the participants.
 About schedule of trains, you may consult the website of the Hungarian railways.

 Uzhhorod is in Western Ukraine on the Hungarian and Slovakian borders.
 It is safe and delightful, harking back to the Hapsburg Empire.
 For general information about Uzhhorod click on https://wikitravel.org/en/Uzhhorod.